 The CAT is Savannah’s public transport option, offering 16 bus routes around the area whilst the DOT is a free service that helps visitors and residents get around downtown Savannah, running throughout the day.

-There are also plenty of tours around Savannah, including horse-drawn carriages, segway tours, walking and trolley tours.
+There are also plenty of tours around Savannah, including horse-drawn carriages, segway tours, and walking and trolley tours.

 BEST MOM AND POP SAVANNAH RESTAURANTS